The Nexus Sonatype source type component supports granular access and filtering for artifacts stored in Nexus repositories.

 |Exclude files||Specify patterns to match files that you want to exclude from the upload.
 You can match exact file paths and file names, or you can specify wildcards.
 See the earlier Include files examples.|

-version artifacts, Deployment Automation uses the properties set for the associated component instead of the properties set when the version is created.
+(Optional) Select this option if you want Deployment Automation to use the properties set for the associated component instead of the properties that are set when the version is created.

 Note: Component version properties are always preserved when a version is created.